 Make sure you rest the meat for at last half an hour and slice it thinly.
 The cooking time will depend on the size and leanness of the cut.

 Did you like this recipe?
-Find our easy roast chicken recipe here or opt in to our mailing list to get the most recent recipes.
+Find our easy roast chicken recipe here.